AntonK93/Elevate-test-task/readme.md

 - Eloquent ORM models for working with database: app\
 - migrations for creating tables: database\migrations
 - seeders for filling tables: database\seeds

+Instruction:
+After compilation site on the first page you'll see list of warehouses which filled as it mentioned in technical description.
+By default warehouses don't have rooms and their status is ok.
+You need to configure your location and after it open any warehouse for fill its rooms, you're able to add/delete rooms as you want.